jonrandoem/yourls-semanticscuttle/README.md

 1. Unzip the plugin.
 You get a "yourls-semanticscuttle" folder
 2. Upload this folder into the user/plugins folder of your Yourls installation
 3. Edit your config.php file (located at user/config.php in your Yourls installation)
-4. Define the URL of your Semantic Scuttle installation by inserting the following line at the end of your config.php file:
+4. Define the URL of your Semantic Scuttle installation by inserting the following line at the end of your config.php file.
+Adapt the URL "https://my-semantic-scuttle.com" to your Semantic Scuttle installation's URL (No trailing slash !!!), and save changes to config.php

 ```
 define('SEMANTICSCUTTLE_URL', 'https://my-semantic-scuttle.com');
 ```

-5. Adapt the URL "https://my-semantic-scuttle.com" to your Semantic Scuttle installation's URL (No trailing slash !!!), and save changes to config.php
-6. Activate the plugin in the admin area
+Finally, activate the plugin in the admin area